saramgsilva/XamarinWorkshop/README.md

 :warning: The Workshop will be presented in portuguese.

-##  :white_medium_square: AbstractIn this [Xamarin Workshop](https://enei.pt/eventos/xamarin/), you will learn what's Xamarin and its products, how to create mobile cross-platform applications, using Xamarin, for Android, iOS and Windows.
+##  :white_medium_square: AbstractIn this [Xamarin Workshop](https://enei.pt/eventos/xamarin/), you will learn what's Xamarin and its products, how to create mobile cross-platform applications, using Xamarin for Android, iOS and Windows.
 You will learn the two patterns most used in this kind of applications and at the end you will create your own 1010 ENEI Sessions App.

 ## :white_medium_square:  Requirements